IgniteUI/igniteui-cli/README.md

 ### Run locally
 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `yarn install`
+3. To build the packages, run `yarn build` in the project `root`.
-3. Open in Visual Studio Code
+4. Open in Visual Studio Code

     There is a predefined launch.config file for VS Code in the root folder, so you can use VS Code View/Debug window and choose one of the predefined actions.
 These include launching the step by step guide, quickstart project, create new project for a particular framework or add components.

-4. Hit Start Debugging/F5
+5. Hit Start Debugging/F5

 ## Data Collection